Today, web developers have a wide range of options available when it comes to choosing a programming language for web development.

 What is Go language?

-Go language is a product of Google.
-It was created out of the need, just like most innovations in the IT world.
+Go language is a statically-typed language of Google created by Rob Pike, Robert Griesemer and Ken Thompson.
+It was created out of the need, just like many of the innovative ready-made solutions in the IT world.
+Currently, Golang 1.14 is the latest version of this language.

-In simple terms, developers at Google were unhappy with existing solutions.
+In simple language, the development team at Google were unhappy with existing solutions.
 So, they created a language that would combine the advantages of other languages to achieve better performance.

 Go language or Golang is also an open-source programming language with its core structure built on principles of C for safety and Python for speed.

-Go language involves limited garbage collection, structural typing, and memory safety features, resulting into avoiding a lot features of modern programming languages.
+Go language involves limited garbage collection, structural typing, and memory safety features, additional key features, resulting into avoiding a lot features of modern programming languages.

-Because of this, Go language makes the process of writing code much more efficient and much more easy.
+Because of this, Go language makes the process of writing code much more efficient and much easier.

 Achievements of Go Language so far…